pressupinc/require-featured-image/readme.txt

 Yep, just for different "custom post types."
 In your left sidebar under Settings, you should see "Req Featured Image".
 There are options.
 Or an option, more accurately.
 Happy publishing!

+= Support for other languages? =

+The plugin does support other languages, and we're happy to accept contributions of translation packs.
+We have a Spanish translation kindly provided by Andrew Curtis of [WebHostingHub](http://www.webhostinghub.com/).

 == Screenshots ==

 1. The warning that you see when editing a post that doesn't have a featured image set.
 The "Publish" button is also disabled.